conekta/conekta-go/docs/CreateCustomerFiscalEntitiesResponse.md

 ### NewCreateCustomerFiscalEntitiesResponse

-`func NewCreateCustomerFiscalEntitiesResponse(address CustomerFiscalEntitiesRequestAddress, id string, object string, createdAt int64, ) *CreateCustomerFiscalEntitiesResponse`
+`func NewCreateCustomerFiscalEntitiesResponse(address CustomerAddress, id string, object string, createdAt int64, ) *CreateCustomerFiscalEntitiesResponse`

 NewCreateCustomerFiscalEntitiesResponse instantiates a new CreateCustomerFiscalEntitiesResponse object This constructor will assign default values to properties that have it defined,